 There is no limit for how much weight the WhiteShark can pull.
 However, bear in mind that the heavier the person, the slower the unit will propel forward.
 It can tow a person over 200 pounds at a fast speed and will work with heavier weights, just more slowly.

-If you’re looking to snorkel or dive for a decent amount of time and don’t want to spend a grand on your new underwater scooter, then the Sublue WhiteShark Mix sea scooter is what you’ve been searching for.
+If you’re looking to snorkel or dive for a decent amount of time and don’t want to spend close to a grand for your new underwater scuba scooter, then the Sublue WhiteShark Mix is the best sea scooter you’ve been searching for.

-#3: CellBee Underwater Sea Scooter (Best for Budget)
+#4: CellBee Underwater Scooter (Best for your Budget)

 Accordingly, you will get more time in the water using the slow speed – a maximum of 45 minutes – than at the high speed, where you can expect at most 20 minutes.

 You can use most action cameras with the CellBee.
 A feature specifically mentioned is a stand for a GoPro camera.
 With your sports camera attached, you can dive down to a depth of 98 feet (30m) and take shots of the fun you’re having to show your friends and family back at home.

 The 2.7kg CellBee measures 19 by 10 by 6 inches and carries a 365-day warranty.
 With the associated app, you can set the “parent mode”, speed, allowed depth, lighting, and more.